alfaloo/tp/docs/UserGuide.md

 ## Quick start Guide

 Ready to step into the world of MediCLI?
-This section will provide detailed information on how users can get started, which includes basic system requirements, installation instructions, overview of the graphical interface (GUI), and a tutorial on using the command-line interface (CLI).
+This section will provide detailed information on how users can get started, which includes basic system requirements, installation instructions, overview of the main window, and a tutorial on using the command-line interface (CLI).

 ### System Compatibility